gbv/wdmapper/docs/usage.rst

     Q38095|Galápagos Islands|1
     Q6153869|Lower Valley of the Awash|10

-Command :ref:`head` only looks up metadata for instance to quickly look up a Wikidata property.
+Command :ref:`head` only emits metadata, for instance to quickly look up a Wikidata property.
 This command is assumed as default if additional arguments are given so the following calls are equivalent::